haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

 We can think of a `Property` as a bridge between a `Testable` instance and a property generator `Gen Prop`.

-A property generator is a moderator of an engine iteration.
+A property generator is a moderator of an iteration.
-It references an array generator (an input generator in general) and the checking function.
+It references an array generator (or an input generator in general) and the checking function.
 It generates a value, checks it on the property, and creates a `Result`.

 `Testable` is a class of values that QuickCheck knows how to transform into a `Property` or a `Result`.
 That's why functions and propositions are `Testable` instances.
-We'll see step by step why we need three concepts, `Property`, `Prop`, and `Testable`.

 ### The heartbeat of the engine
 The key to understanding how QuickCheck works is to understand how it builds a `Property` value from a given function or proposition.

-Once we have a property, we evaluate this expression and get a `Result` value:
+Because, once we have a property, we evaluate this expression and get a `Result`:
 ```haskell
 (unProp (unGen (unProperty our_property) rnd1 size))
 ```

-This expression returns to a `Rose Result` value, and thus a result.
+This expression returns to a `Rose Result` value, which encapsulates a result.
 And, it's a mere unfolding of folded values.
-First, we call `unProperty` on a `Property` instance `our_property`.
+First, we call `unProperty` on a `Property` instance, `our_property`.
 We unfold the result with `unGen`, get a `Prop` value, unfold this too with `unProp`, and get a `Rose Result`.

 Folding is unfolding.
-Let's see how `our_property` is created.
+So let's see how `our_property` is created.

 ### Gen
-As shown in the definition of `Property`, we can create one if we have a `Gen Prop` value.
+As shown in the definition `Property`, we can create a property if we have a `Gen Prop` value, a property generator.
 ```haskell
 our_property = MkProperty our_gen_prop_value
 ```

-or take the source code from QuickCheck itself:
+or to take the code from QuickCheck itself:
 ```haskell
 MkProperty $
   gen >>= \x ->